Adversarial Deep Reinforcement Learning for Improving the Robustness of Multi-agent Autonomous Driving Policies: MAD-ARL Framework

 Each agent is following MDP described in the MAD-ARL formulation, and therefore, at each time step, the driving models collect trajectories of $(S, R, A)$. $R$ is the reward gained in return for the actions chosen by the driving car's policy function, given the input observations.

-\subsubsection{Victim Reward Function:}
+\subsubsection{Victim Reward Function}

 The victim policies are trained as driving ACs with the goal to safely reach as close to the desired destination as possible.
 The victim agents reward can be described as: where $D$ is the distance covered, $F$ is the forward speed of the agent, $CV$ and $CO$ are the boolean values telling whether there is any collision with other vehicles and environment objects, and $IO$ along with $IOL$ refers to driving offroad at the intersections and outside the desired lane represented as boolean.
-At the end of the equation is a constant $\beta$ used to encourage driving in a desired ground truth lane. $R_{offroad}$ aims to maximize the rate of offroad steering.
+At the end of the equation is a constant $\beta$ used to encourage driving in a desired ground truth lane.
 From the above equation, it is clear that the victim driving policies are sensitive toward any offroad steering errors and collisions.

-\subsubsection{Adversary Reward Function:}
+\subsubsection{Adversary Reward Function}

 We are defining two different types of reward functions for the adversarial player to see which one performs better in testing and retraining the policies of the victim ACs.
 The two adversarial reward functions associated with the policies $\pi_{\alpha1}$ and $\pi_{\alpha2}$ are named $R_{collision}$ and $R_{offroad}$.
 The motivation behind two different reward based adversaries is to show that the adversary with no collision and minimal offroad steering reward function is enough to create effective adversarial actions than the collision-focused adversarial agent.